ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.

-This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
-Please, check the :ref:`output` section for detailed information.
+After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between switches and controllers.
+After calling this method, you'll not be allowed to install more switches nor controllers using this helper.
 Please note that this base helper class was designed to configure a single OpenFlow network domain.
 All switches will be connected to all controllers on the same domain.
 If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of the derived helper class for each domain.

+This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
+Please, check the :ref:`output` section for detailed information.

 OFSwitch13InternalHelper
 ########################